marcelm/cutadapt/doc/guide.rst

 The next piece of information is this::

     No. of allowed errors:
-    0-9 bp: 0; 10-19 bp: 1; 20 bp: 2
+    0-7 bp: 0; 8-15 bp: 1; 16-20 bp: 2

 The adapter, as was shown above, has a length of 20 characters.
-We are using the default error rate of 0.1.
-What this implies is shown above: Matches up to a length of 9 bp are allowed to have no errors.
-Matches of lengths 10-19 bp are allowd to have 1 error and matches of length 20 can have 2 errors.
+We are using a custom error rate of 0.12.
+What this implies is shown above: Matches up to a length of 7 bp are allowed to have no errors.
+Matches of lengths 8-15 bp are allowd to have 1 error and matches of length 16 or more can have 2 errors.
 See also :ref:`the section about error-tolerant matching <error-tolerance>`.

 Finally, a table is output that gives more detailed information about